 Dear Ma’am: I just read your article “Stand by me” in the Brand Forum magazine.
 It is truly inspiring.

-Dear Prof. Rajita.
+Dear Dr. Rajita.
 I just happened to read your Last Word that was featured in the October 2009 issue of 4Ps.
 It is a very interesting article.